 - the application is contrary to a Local Plan allocation and the officer recommendation is to approve, or

-- a Member of the Council has, within three weeks of being sent notification of an application, written to the Director of Strategic Partnerships, Planning and Streetpride requesting its determination by the Committee, giving reasons for the request.
-Where the member concerned does not attend the meeting in person, or submit written representations, the application will be deemed to be determined in accordance with the recommendation of the Director of Strategic Partnerships, Planning and Streetpride.
+- a Member of the Council has, within three weeks of being sent notification of an application, written to the Chief Planning Officer requesting its determination by the Committee, giving reasons for the request.
+Where the Member concerned does not attend the meeting in person, or submit written representations, the application will be deemed to be determined in accordance with the recommendation of the Chief Planning Officer

 Full details can be found in the Council's Constitution - Scheme of Delegations.